xieqing/avl-tree/README.md

 - avl_test.sh - unit test shell script
 - README.md - implementation note

+If you have suggestions, corrections, or comments, please get in touch with [xieqing](https://github.com/xieqing).

 ## DEFINITION

 The AVL tree is named after its two Soviet inventors, Georgy Adelson-Velsky and Evgenii Landis, who published it in their 1962 paper "An algorithm for the organization of information".
 It was the first such data structure to be invented.